taguinara/taguinara/README.md

 Hi, nice to meet you!✨

 🎓 My name is Tainara, I'm librarian.
-Graduate in Librarianship, at the University of Brasilia - UnB.
+Bachelor's Degree in Library Science, at the University of Brasilia - UnB.

-📚 I am finishing my Postgraduate education in Information Technology Management.
+📚 Postgraduate education in Information Technology Management.

 👩🏽‍💻 I currently work as a librarian at Aneel.

-💡 Since the beginning of 2020 I've been studying to improve my knowledge in HTML, CSS, JavaScript.
+💡 Since the beginning of 2020 I've been studying to improve my knowledge in Web Development.
 And I'm also a student of Data Science and Artificial Intelligence.

 ### 💻 Social network